Top Menu

 If you have diabetes, your blood glucose, or blood sugar, levels are too high.
 Over time, this can damage your kidneys.
 Your kidneys clean your blood.
 If they are damaged, waste and fluids build up in your blood instead of leaving your body.

 Kidney damage from diabetes is called diabetic nephropathy.
 It begins long before you have symptoms.
-An early sign of it is small amounts of protein in your urine.
-A urine test can detect it.
-A blood test can also help determine how well your kidneys are working.
+People with diabetes should get regular screenings for kidney disease.
+Tests include a urine test to detect protein in your urine and a blood test to show how well your kidneys are working.

 If the damage continues, your kidneys could fail.
 In fact, diabetes is the most common cause of kidney failure in the United States.
 People with kidney failure need either dialysis or a kidney transplant.